onecx/release-notes/README.md

     * Align layout of help item editor dialog
 * Announcement
     * Increase maximum length of content up to 1000 characters
-    * Improve layout of search and detail dialog, and banner
+    * Improve layout of search dialog and banner
+    * Improve layout of detail dialog: display remaining characters on text fields, display icon and background color
-    * If the announcement content contains line breaks then they are taken into account on displaying
+    * If the announcement text contains line breaks then they are taken into account on displaying
 * User Profile
     * An authorized user (new permissions) can see the roles and permissions of other users
+    * An authorized user (new permissions) can delete the user profile of other users
     * Fixing breadcrumbs and translations
 * Welcome
-    * Improve size and layout of announcement area
+    * Improve size and layout of announcement area and detail view
     * If no active announcements exist then no announcement area is displayed